FREEWING-JP/RPi-OPENOCD-Stm32f405/README.md

 - Installed ARM cross-compiler toolchain (add link to correct one)
 - Compile OpenOCD from source (add instructions)
 - Export udev rules (add instructions)
 - Setup Instructions (add instructions)
 - Wiring (add fritzing diagram)

+This configuration is a work in progress, please use at your own risk as it is still in active development.